mshate123/nbus_project/README.md

 The remaining backend coverage gap is `reversal_service` (36%).
 Frontend coverage requires additional component tests for `AccountList`, `AccountStatement`, and `App` to meet the 60% threshold.

-The final stack verification confirmed healthy PostgreSQL, API, and frontend services; API health returned `{"status":"ok"}`; the frontend returned HTTP 200; and the frontend proxy returned the seeded rate schedule successfully.